 That said, I made a short list of stuff I have yet to do with my hair:

 I really want to try all of these someday, at least once.

 And I guess that’s it.
 Me thinking wistfully, hopefully, of a future where I become a littlestudent more adventurous with my hair.
 It seems like a silly thing, and perhaps in the far future I’ll reread this post and think, “God, 22-year-old Kate is a drama queen.“

 Well, to be honest, at this moment?
 With all of us right in the thick of things, I have no expectations.
 I don’t know what will happen.
 From where I stand, the future is a little blurry.

 Hope that we’ll all get through this, one way or another.
 That one day, we will step out into the concrete, onto the green grass.
 Smell the fresh air and shake hands with our neighbors and hug our friends.
 Happily and without any fear.

 But for now, friends, I hope that you are well and staying at home for the duration of this pandemic.

-I’ve always had it drilled in my mind that every human being – nay, every living being – in this here planet is made up of a mishmash soup of so many
+For years, I’ve always had it drilled in my mind that every human being – nay, every living being – in this here planet is made up of a mishmash soup of so many contradicting things.

 This idea started quite innocently in my angsty teenage years.
 That I am made up of so many contradicting things.
 A walking contradiction, if you may.
 Sassy yet shy, loud yet quiet, hopeful yet emo. (oh god, I was too emo akssksks)